metamorph-inc/openmeta-mms/docs/introduction/introduction.rst

 The :ref:`installation` chapter explains all you need to know to set up the tools on your computer.

-The :ref:`concepts` and :ref:`ledtutorial` chapters explain the key concepts and modeling elements used when building and editing OpenMETA models and then guide the user through the building and analysis of a simple LED example model.
+The :ref:`concepts` and :ref:`tutorials` chapters explain the key concepts and modeling elements used when building and editing OpenMETA models and then guide the user through the building and analysis of a simple LED example model.